Katherine B. Forrest: Federal judicial service

 On May 4, 2011, President Barack Obama nominated Forrest to fill a judicial seat on the United States District Court for the Southern District of New York that had been vacated by Judge Jed S. Rakoff, who took senior status at the end of 2010.
-Forrest was nominated by Obama to the bench in May 2011 on the recommendation of U.S. Senator Charles Schumer of New York.
+Obama nominated Forrest to the bench in May 2011 on the recommendation of U.S. Senator Charles Schumer of New York.
 The U.S. Senate confirmed Forrest in a voice vote on October 13, 2011.
 She received her judicial commission on October 17, 2011.
 Forrest presided over several thousand cases, including more than 100 trials, and, in 2016, became chair of the Grievance Committee for the Southern District.
 On July 18, 2018, Forrest announced her resignation from the bench, effective September 11, 2018.
-After resigning from the federal bench, she returned to practice at Cravath, as a partner in the firm’s litigation department.
+After resigning from the federal bench, she returned to work as a firm’s litigation department partner at Cravath.